Planning a Trip | Thiruvananthapuram | India

 By car

-Thiruvananthapuram is well connected to other cities like Kochi (230 km), Kozhikode (420 km), Chennai (780 km), Bangalore (791 km), Coimbatore (400 km) by road.
+Thiruvananthapuram is well connected to other cities like Kochi (230 km), Kozhikode (420 km), Chennai (780 km), Bangalore (791 km) and Coimbatore (400 km) by road.
 Traffic congestion can be horrific during certain times as you get closer to the city.
 It is advised to either be or hire a driver who is comfortable navigating Indian traffic.